coatespt/cursor-twitter/SESSION_NOTES.md

 # Notes On Things That Have Been Checked/Fixed/Explored

 ## Processing Rate
-A large set of enhancements, from concurrency changes to logging, have bumped the speed up steadily.
+A large set of enhancements have greatly improved throughput.

-Formerly, it was getting 1.1k Tweets/second on the iMac and 2 point something on the 76.
-Now it is getting a little more than 8k Tweets/second on the System 76.
+Formerly, it was getting 1.1k Tweets/second on the iMac and a little more than 2.1 on the 76 laptop.
+Now it is more like 2300 on the iMac and 8000 on the System 76, which is also a four-core machine.
 That is 1.6 firehoses.

-The 76 is a fairly fast five year old laptop with four hardware cores.
-It would be most interesting to try running this on a real server with say, 32 cores.

-The feeder is running on the same box, but is just feeding CSV via RabbitMQ.
+The feeder is running on the same box feeding CSV via RabbitMQ.

 This might be considerably faster if either:
 - The feeder were writing to STDOUT and the main reading fro STDIN
 - The main were reading the files directly

+The latter is very consistent with using this for historical data.

 It is also not clear whether the feeder running on another machine with Rabbit writing over the LAN would net slower of faster.

+The speedups were a combination of many things that are worth remembering:
+- Removing contention caused by unnecessary concurrency protections
+- Tightening up encapsulation.
+Everything is now independent, connected by queues.
+- Better memory management, especially getting rid of old 3pK mappings for zero count tokens
+- Deduplication of clusters, i.e. scrapping nearly identical Tweets.
+(A modified verison of Levenshtein distance that works on the word level rather than the character level.)
+- Greatly reduced logging and use of a framework that controls how much gets written

-## Interesting confirmation of the z score mechanism.
+## Confirmation of the Z-score Principle
+The data technically violates the assumptions of Z because a Gaussian distribution is for continuous data, not integer counts.
+There is an argument to be made for Poission based scoring.

+Also, we pre-suppose that only the underlying frequencies are approximately Gaussian.
+We are assuming that the busywords impose an explicitly non-Gaussian distribution on top of the main distribution of pseudo random values.

+Nevertheless, use of Z in this way is fairly common as we are only identifying anomalies and don't really need to know exactly how anomalous they are.

-These are from the logs.
+The following are excerpted from the logs.
 Note that the low Z scores are all quite small negative numbers, as you'd expect.
 The high z scores are up in the double digits.
 This says it's spotting anomalies effetively.

 "Z-score stats" class_index=20 min_z=-0.209818386948746 max_z=18.370296042703444